Office of the Director - Leadership

 Kelly was a prosecutor and an elected State’s Attorney for eight years prosecuting every level of crime from gun crimes and drug trafficking to crimes against children and heinous murders, serving as president of the Illinois State’s Attorney’s Association as a member of the National District Attorneys Association Board of Governors.
 Kelly was appointed by Governor Pat Quinn to the Illinois Juvenile Justice Commission, was appointed by Governor Bruce Rauner to the Illinois Criminal Justice and Sentencing Reform Commission, and was appointed by Governor JB Pritzker to the Illinois Hate Crimes Commission.
 He and the Attorney General of Illinois co-chaired the Illinois Sexual Assault Law Enforcement Working Group.
 Kelly also served as a non-governmental observer for the National District Attorney’s Association at the Guantanamo military tribunal prosecutions of terrorism.

 Kelly received an Illinois Mothers Against Drunk Driving Hero Award and received an award from the Southern Illinois Law Enforcement Commission and Southern Illinois Police Chief's Association for his efforts at fighting crime.
 Kelly comes from a family of law enforcement and military service.
 Kelly is a member of the Illinois State Police Command Officers Association, the International Association of Chiefs of Police, and the IACP Homeland Security Committee.
-Kelly was also selected this year to be part of FBI NEI 44.
+Kelly was also selected to be part of FBI NEI 44.
 He is married to an oncology nurse and has two sons.

-- First Deputy Director
+- First Deputy Director Rebecca Hooks

 - Chief of Staff